 Who Should Restore My Implant?

-If you’re looking for a dentist to restore implants, you need a dentist who has specialized training– you need a periodontist.
+If you’re looking for a dentist to restore implants, you need a dentist who has practiced training– you need a periodontist.

 A periodontist is best suited to restore or replace your implants because:

-- A periodontist is a specialist in gum tissue and bone structure.
+- A periodontist is a doctor in gum tissue and bone structure.

 - Because of this specialization, a periodontist can best treat dental implants and restore dental implants